DecisionsDev/odm-docker-kubernetes/authentication/README.md

 ## #4 Authorization issue
 ### 4.1) Symptoms

-- You have the `rtcAdministrator` role but the `Administration` tab is not displayed in the Business Console,
+- You have the `rtsAdministrator` role but the `Administration` tab is not displayed in the Business Console,
 - or you cannot log in the Business Console at all (if the Helm chart parameter `decisionCenter.disableAllAuthenticatedUser` is set to `true`),
 - or you have at least the `rtsMonitor` role, but you are unable to log in the RES console.